Mahidol University International Demonstration School

 The MUIDS curriculum is a synthesis of the Content Standards for California Public Schools and the Thailand Ministry of Education Content Standards for Basic Education.
 MUIDS graduates study at Thai, Thai international, and international universities.
 MUIDS is certified by Western Association of Schools and Colleges (WASC) as well as the Thai Ministry of Education.

+Graduating Class Code

+Mahidol University International Demonstration School (MUIDS) uses a batch-based system similar to that of many Thai schools.
+Under this system, graduating cohorts are identified by sequential batch numbers.
+For example, the Class of 2023 is referred to as MUIDS08, indicating the 8th graduating class since the school's first cohort, MUIDS01, graduated in 2016.